sheldondyrdal/Predicting-Hospital-Stay-Duration/README.md

 # Predicting Hospital Stay Duration
-This project is part of the course "Introduction to Data Science (INF161)" at the University of Bergen (UiB).
+This project was part of the course "Introduction to Data Science (INF161)" at the University of Bergen (UiB) in Fall 2024.
 The project is written in Norwegian.

 ## Filer
 - prosjekt.ipynb, filen hvor utforskende datanalyse, variabelutvinning og datamodellering skjer